CiscoDevNet/csmp-agent-lib/Vendors/Silabs/Readme.md

 ## Silicon Labs projects

-The [wisun_application](https://github.com/SiliconLabs/wisun_applications/tree/main/wisun_soc_csmp_agent) repository includes the Skeleton example that allow building a Silabs Wi-SUN application that supports the CSMP agent.
+The [wisun_application](https://github.com/SiliconLabs/wisun_applications/tree/main/wisun_soc_csmp_agent_skeleton) repository includes the Skeleton example that allows building a Silicon Labs Wi-SUN application that supports the CSMP agent.

 The Skeleton project allows to generate all the EFR32 platform and Wi-SUN dependent source files and configuration to be copied later to the csmp_agent_lib repository and built using the csmp repository system build

 ### Projects creation

-After creating the project and generating makefile as explained in the project [readme](https://github.com/SiliconLabs/wisun_applications/blob/main/wisun_soc_csmp_agent/Readme.md), the *Wi-SUN - SoC CSMP Agent Skeleton* require to be moved to the CSMP Agent repository.
+After creating the project and generating the makefile as explained in the project [readme](https://github.com/SiliconLabs/wisun_applications/blob/main/wisun_soc_csmp_agent/Readme.md), the *Wi-SUN - SoC CSMP Agent Skeleton* requires to be moved to the CSMP Agent repository.

 To copy the project to the csmp_agent_lib, right click on the project name in Simplicity Studio and click on **[Browse File Here]**, you will be prompt to the project location, copy all the content under the project folder to the folder **csmp_agent_lib/Vendors/Silabs**.

-After copying the skeleton project to the csmp_agent_lib, run the *make_silabs2cisco.py* script that modifies the project makefile to make sure we have the right GSK path and all the required includes.
+After copying the skeleton project to the csmp_agent_lib, run the *make_silabs2cisco.py* script that modifies the project makefile to make sure that we have the right Simplicity SDK path and all the required includes.

 ``` Bash
 $ python3 csmp_agent_lib/Vendors/Silabs/make_silabs2cisco.py